astreum/whitepaper/README.md

 ### Why?

+#### Blockchain
+trustless consensus

+#### Cryptography
+permissionless access and security

+#### Another blockchain

-- To build a trusted and secure crypto experience by providing solid standards for tokens, oracles, governance and insurance.
+To build a better crypto experience by providing solid standards for tokens, oracles, governance and insurance.

-- To explore currency stability through pricing mechanisms and a reserve system.
+Currency stability through pricing mechanisms and a reserve system.

-- To be a viable backbone to web 3 services by offering combined value, storage and compute in a single blockchain and priced in the stable `Solar`.
+Viable backbone to web 3 services by offering combined value, storage and compute in a single blockchain.

 ### About